MrGuyTwo/Ekara-Mosaique_Robots/README.md

 - In the "EKARA_MOSAIC.vlm" file:
     - Configure / Add / Delete the blocks corresponding to the robots to be displayed in the mosaic (IP address / Port).
     - Configure / Add / Delete "control" lines for each robot.
+    - On the "setup mosaic input" line configure the mosaic background (You have 5 different models)

 - In the "Run_VLC_Mosaic.cmd" file:
     - Configure the path where "vlc.exe" is installed (VLC_PATH).